What is a speech delay and how we can help

 The Therapy Connect Difference

 What sets Therapy Connect apart from traditional speech therapy services?
 Let’s explore the unique features that make this platform a game-changer for families dealing with speech delay.
+Expressive language is a critical aspect of speech therapy, as it helps therapists evaluate a child’s ability to communicate verbally and identify any developmental delays.

 Personalised Care: Therapy Connect understands that each child is unique, and so are their needs.
 The online platform ensures that therapy sessions are customised to address specific challenges and promote individualised progress.